Treatment for a frozen shoulder

 Surgical treatment for frozen shoulder

 Frozen shoulder is another frozen shoulder treatment rarely used to treat frozen shoulder.
-But if other treatments didn’t help, surgery for a frozen shoulder may be suggested by your doctor.
+But if other treatments don’t help, surgery for a frozen shoulder may be suggested by your doctor.
 It would probably be an arthroscopic procedure.
 This means it’s made with pencil-sized, illuminated tools inserted through minor shoulder cuts.

 This can help loosen the tissue in the shoulder, but it is rarely done because arthroscopic surgery for a frozen shoulder has replaced it.
 Surgeons moved the shoulder forcefully under general anesthesia.
 With this shoulder manipulation technique, the increased risk of complications is reported by physicians, and one of those complications is fractures.